josdem/hugo/content/techtalk/java/mailosaur_getting_started.md

 +++

-If you want to create end-to-end tests that rely on email verification such as sent, confirmation, password reset, etc. [Mailosaur](https://mailosaur.com/) is your friend. **Note:** You will need a Mailosaur account in order to create a new trial account; sign up [here](https://mailosaur.com/app/signup/).
+If you want to create end-to-end tests that rely on email verification such as sent, confirmation, password reset, etc. [Mailosaur](https://mailosaur.com/) is your friend. **Note:** You will need a Mailosaur account to create a new trial account; sign up [here](https://mailosaur.com/app/signup/).
 In this technical post, we will go over the required configuration to set up an email sent validation.
 Let's start by creating a new Gradle - Java project with Kotlin DSL script :) `build.gradle.kts` should look like this:

 ```groovy
 plugins {